Anomalous thermal relaxation in warm ion plasmas: Method

-{\bf Method.-} Simulations in this work are performed using our already tested MD codes \cite{barba22,barbamnras_10.1093/mnras/stae235} adapted to a cubic box of sidelength $L$.
-We thus simulate a Yukawa-interacting system of finite-spread charged particles set at initial (high) temperature $T_{\rm init}$ to later on start tracking the free microscopic dynamics with the GLE along its thermal relaxation to a lower temperature $T_{\rm low}$.
-Note that although in other scenarios periodic boundary conditions are imposed aiming to the thermodynamical limit, in this case we have used them to maintain $N$ fixed.
-In our simulations $N$ is kept constant as particles that get out of the box get refolded inside through the opposite side of the wall.
+Simulations in this work are performed using our already well-tested MD codes \citep{barba22,barbamnras_10.1093/mnras/stae235} adapted to a cubic box of side length $L$.
+We thus simulate a Yukawa-interacting system of finite-spread charged particles set at initial (high) temperature $T_{\rm init}$ to later on start tracking the microscopic ion dynamics using a suitable timestep much smaller than the ion plasma frequency $\omega_{\mathrm{p}}=\left(4 \pi e^2 n_I Z^2 / m_{\mathrm{I}}\right)^{1 / 2}$ i.e. $dt\ll \omega^{-1}_p$ along its thermal relaxation.
+Here $m_{\rm I}$ and $n_{\rm I}$ are the ionic mass and number density, respectively, while $e$ is the electron charge and $Z$ the ion proton number.
+In our simulations $N$ is kept constant as particles that get out of the box get refolded inside through the opposite side of the wall using periodic boundary conditions along with Minimum Image Convention in order to minimize the impact of finite-size effects.

-In order to induce the quenching effect, we implemented lowering of kinetic energy through dynamical scattering with the rigid box walls, which are assumed to have a temperature $T_{\rm wall}$.
-To cool the system down, we rescale the velocities of the $\delta N$ particles that get refolded by a factor $\sqrt{\frac{T_{\rm wall}}{T(t)}}$ where $T(t)$ is the instantaneous temperature of the sample.
+To induce the quenching effect, we implemented the lowering of kinetic energy through the simulation box walls, which are assumed to have a temperature $T_{\rm wall}\equiv T_{\rm reservoir}$.
+To cool the system down, we rescale the velocities of the $\delta N$ particles that get refolded by a factor $\sqrt{\frac{T_{\rm wall}}{T(t)}}$ where $T(t)$ is the ensemble-averaged instantaneous temperature of the sample.
 The efficiency of this procedure will be a factor less than unity that will arbitrarily rescale the relaxation times in a systematic way.
-This collisional, velocity-dependent friction term is analogously implemented in the study of granular and molecular mixture gases \cite{2022FrP....10.1671M, 2021PhFl...33e3301G,2023PhRvE.108b4902B}.
+We fix the wall temperature $T_{\rm wall}\sim 0.1$ MeV although we keep in mind that crystallization effects will prevent the fluid system from reaching such a temperature.
+Along these lines, a collisional, velocity-dependent friction term is analogously implemented in the study of granular and molecular mixture gases \citep{2022FrP....10.1671M, 2021PhFl...33e3301G,2023PhRvE.108b4902B}.